 We have connections already with a number of crematoria and cemeteries in the West Midlands but are happy to work with others that we may not already be familiar with.

-Direct cremation essentially separates the cremation from the ceremony, allowing you more space and time to plan your memorial.
+Unattended cremation (often called direct cremation) essentially separates the cremation from the ceremony, allowing you more space and time to plan your memorial.

 In this instance we would take the person who has died, at an appropriate time to the crematorium without family or friends in attendance, and we would return the ashes to the family as appropriate.